GothenburgBitFactory/ti.net/content/docs/stopwatch.md

   Total               0:02:26
 ```

-The word \'Recorded\' is used to indicate that an activity has ended,
+The word 'Recorded' is used to indicate that an activity has ended,
 and the time recorded.
 Now if you run Timewarrior with no arguments, it
 will not report any tracking: